 INASP is also working with GINKS (Ghana Information network for Knowledge Sharing) to develop a course on EIPM to be delivered to civil servants at the civil service training center.

 National and Institutional Level Policies/Mandates:

-The Kwame Nkrumah University of Science and Technology has a mandatory submission policy.
+As of June 2015, there is one institutional OA policy registered in ROARMAP.
+Kwame Nkrumah University of Science and Technology has a mandatory submission policy.
 The policy, which was approved by the University, mandates that students, researchers and faculty members deposit their research work, including conference papers, lecture notes and anything of academic and research use into the institutional repository.
 This will help populate the Open Access repository with the full texts of their research work.

 The Freedom of Information bill with the objective of making it mandatory for government agencies to make information freely available to the general public, is in the advanced stage in Parliament and would pass soon into law.